-Habilmind > Habilmind Programs and Workshops > Screen Abuse Prevention Workshops
+Habilmind > Habilmind Programs and Workshops > Screen Overuse Prevention Workshops

 For students and families

-The Screen Abuse Prevention Workshop Program is the perfect complement to working with your students during tutoring time and with families after applying the Screen Abuse Questionnaire.
+The workshop program for preventing screen overuse is the perfect complement for working with students during tutor sessions and with families after administering the Screen Overuse Questionnaire.

 .

-What does your school get with this tool?
+What does your school obtain from this tool?

 01